1. How much does it cost?

 4. How often and for how long would I come to see you?

 Usually once a week at the same time on the same day each week.
-I am available to work with my clients for about 38 weeks a year.
+From 6th Jan to 15th Jul 2020 I will be available to work with my clients and supervisees for 23 weeks.

 5. For how many sessions would we work together?

-It depends on the nature of your particular difficulties and how long they have been around for you.
-Because I am an experienced, senior therapist most of my work with individuals tends to be medium to long term by which I mean months or even years.
-However, depending on your issues and subject to my availability I can sometimes work shorter term.
+For individuals it depends on the nature of your particular difficulties and how long they have been around.
+Because I am an experienced, senior counsellor/psychotherapist my work with individuals tends to be medium to long term by which I mean months or years rather than weeks.
+I work with couples for a minimum of 12 sessions plus an introductory session making 13 sessions in all.
+This is because in my experience 13 sessions is the minimum amount of work it takes to make a real difference for couples.
 Please contact me if you’d like to find out more.

 6. Can I try a few sessions without a long-term commitment?